LimeChain/Rock-Node/docs/publisher/design-doc.md

 2. It reads `SharedState::latest_persisted_block` to perform initial validation.
 3. If N < latest_persisted, it is behind.
 The server sends `EndOfStream(Behind)` and closes the connection.
 4. If N == latest_persisted, it is a duplicate (already persisted).
 The server sends `EndOfStream(DuplicateBlock)` and closes the connection.
-5. If N > latest_persisted + 1, it is a future block (gap).
-The server sends `EndOfStream(Behind)` and closes the connection.
+5. If N > latest_persisted (including future blocks that create gaps), the session attempts to "win" the election by inserting its unique session ID into `SharedState::block_winners` for key N.
-6. If N == latest_persisted + 1 (the expected block), the session attempts to "win" the election by inserting its unique session ID into `SharedState::block_winners` for key N.
+6. The `DashMap::entry().or_insert()` operation atomically guarantees that only one session can be the first to write its ID.

-7. The `DashMap::entry().or_insert()` operation atomically guarantees that only one session can be the first to write its ID.
+**Note on Future Blocks:** The publish plugin does NOT reject blocks that arrive out of order (N > latest_persisted + 1).
+This design prioritizes data availability - the persistence layer handles out-of-order blocks by creating gap ranges, and the backfill plugin fills those gaps later.

 **Case A (Win):** The session's ID was successfully inserted.
 It transitions its internal state to `Primary`.
 It can now buffer `BlockItems`.